CommandPost/CommandPost-DeveloperGuide/api/hs/hs.drawing.md

 # [docs](index.md) » hs.drawing
 ---

-Primitives for drawing on the screen in various ways
+DEPRECATED.
+Primitives for drawing on the screen in various ways.

+hs.drawing is now deprecated and will be removed in a future release.
+Its functionality is now implemented by hs.canvas and you should migrate your code to using that directly.
+The API docs for hs.drawing remain here as a convenience.

 ## Submodules
  * [hs.drawing.color](hs.drawing.color.md)